-Course Code: P17MBA21 Credit Pattern: L: T: P:H= 4:0:0:4
+Course Code: P18MBA 21 CIE: 50 Marks Credit Pattern: L: T: P = 3:0:0 = 3

-CIE: 50 Marks SEE: 50 Marks No. of Hours per Week: 3+1=4 Exam Duration: 03 Hours Total Numbers of Hours: 52
+SEE: 50 Marks No. of Hours per Week: 4

+Exam Duration: 03 Hours

+Total Numbers of Hours: 52

-- ✓ To make students understand the nature of financial management, its objectives, its scope. - ✓ To make the student aware of financial system & its functions.
-To make them understand the various financial markets and its scope. - ✓ To make the students learn the usage of time value of money and risk-return analysis. - ✓ To make students understand the various sources of long term capital, the role of Cost of Capital in decision making and its calculation. - ✓ To make students understand the nuances of investment decision, project evaluation techniques. - ✓ To expose the students to the importance of working capital management and make them learn to estimate the working capital needs of firms.
+- 1. To make students understand the nature of financial management, its objectives, its scope. - 2.
+To make the student aware of financial system & its functions.
+To make them understand the various financial markets and its scope. - 3.
+To make the students learn the usage of time value of money and risk-return analysis. - 4.
+To make students understand the various sources of long term capital, the role of Cost of Capital in decision making and its calculation. - 5.
+To make students understand the nuances of investment decision, project evaluation techniques.